-The following is a list of bad habits Dr. Oz says will take years off our lives if we don’t pay attention.
+The following is a list of bad habits that were created by Dr. Oz, and he says these bad habits will take years off our lives if we don’t start paying attention.
 He calls them 7 Deadly Sins.
-Some bad habits I had, many I did not, but the replacements are now all a part of my daily practice.
+Some bad habits I had, many I did not, and the replacement habits that he offers are now all a part of my daily practice.
 With the New Year upon us, now is the perfect time to practice good habits!
-Do you need to make any adjustments?
+Let’s take a look at them:

 Moving your body and releasing stress first thing is critical to preparing for a day where you are in control of your body.

 You can come up with your own or try out the routine Dr. Oz does first thing when he gets out of bed.
 It will center you for the day ahead and help you focus on taking good care of yourself.

 A nice big stretch before you sit up in bed is delicious.
 Pull your knees to your chest and give them a great big hug.
 Before your feet hit the floor, try stretching your arms overhead and slowly twist at the hips to your right then left, allowing your knees to drop down toward the bed as far as they will comfortably go.
 Your body will reward you <3